aws-cloudformation/cfn-language-discussion/RFCs/0011-DeletionPolicy.md

 # Summary

-With Language Extensions, you can use CloudFormation [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) and [Pseudo-Parameter references](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html) to dynamically determine a value for DeletionPolicy and UpdateReplacePolicy Resource Attributes
+With Language Extensions, you can use CloudFormation [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) and [Pseudo-Parameter references](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html) to dynamically determine a value for DeletionPolicy and UpdateReplacePolicy Resource attributes

 # Examples